FAQ

 Who are you?

-I am Peter Duval, and I am an independent candidate for governor of Vermont.
+I am Peter Duval, and I am a fusion candidate for governor of Vermont.
 More about me here.

 Why are you running for governor?

 Vermont has fallen behind in meeting weak climate goals set decades ago.
 Since then, the ecological problem has worsened dramatically.
 Yet Vermont dithers with over-elaborate technology substitution programs that are too-little-too-late.
-Vermont politicians seem to have made a pact to deliberately ignore greenhouse gas emissions from biomass energy and hydro -- lifecycle/scope 3 emissions, too.
+Vermont politicians seem to have made a pact to deliberately ignore a large portion of greenhouse gas emissions, especially from biomass energy.
+Lifecycle and Scope 3 analysis of emissions is inevitable, and it is shortsighted to ignore these in order to create the illusion of progress.

 And sprawl continues to chew up Vermont's open space -- farmland and forest that is much easier to preserve than restore.